Anzac Class Frigates, Australia

 "HMAS Anzac was deployed in support of coalition forces in Operation Iraqi Freedom."

-Capacity to launch eight Boeing Harpoon Block II anti-ship missiles has been added under project SEA 1348.
+Capacity to launch eight Boeing Harpoon block II anti-ship missiles has been added under project SEA 1348 Phase 3A.
 First vessel to receive the Harpoon launcher was Warramunga in December 2004.
-Seven vessels have received the modification and the eighth, Perth, will be completed by the end of 2008.
+Seven vessels have received the modification and the eighth, Perth, was completed in September 2008.
 Harpoon Block II missiles have new inertial / GPS (global positioning system) guidance for precision targeting.
 The main gun is a BAE Systems Land & Armaments (formerly United Defense) 127mm mk45 mod 2 gun, which can fire at a rate of 20 rounds a minute to a range of over 20km.

 Two triple 324mm mk32 torpedo tubes for mk46 anti-submarine torpedoes are fitted.
 Mk46 is an active / passive torpedo with a range of 11km.
-In 2004, the RAN ordered the Eurotorp MU90 advanced lightweight torpedo, which is being fitted to all Anzac frigates.
+In 2004, the RAN ordered the Eurotorp MU90 advanced lightweight torpedo, which has been fitted to all Anzac frigates.
 MU90 is 3m long, weighs 300kg and has a range of more than 10km.
-HMS Toowoomba, the first vessel to be fitted with the new torpedo, completed a first test firing of the MU90 in June 2008.
+HMAS Toowoomba, the first vessel to be fitted with the new torpedo, completed a first test firing of the MU90 in June 2008.

 Countermeasures